Phantom of Inferno: Chapter 3

-Cal watches Shiga and Mio from a distance, satisfied because her help isn't needed.
-Then Elen appears and points a gun at Cal saying that she considers her to be the greatest threat around.
-Meanwhile, Reiji manages to kill the remaining assassins, but finds himself weaponless in front of Scythe's gun.
-Scythe compliments Reiji and calls him his best assassin, one who unfortunately wasn't obedient enough.
+Cal watches Shiga and Mio from a distance, satisfied because her help is not needed.
+Elen then appears and points a gun at Cal, saying that she considers her to be the greatest threat around.
+Meanwhile, Reiji manages to kill the remaining assassins but finds himself weaponless in front of Scythe's gun.
+Scythe compliments Reiji and calls him his best assassin, one who unfortunately was not obedient enough.
 During their conversation, Scythe calls Ein and Drei failed experiments.
 At this moment, Cal sneaks up behind Scythe and kills him for insulting her.
-She then tells Reiji that she will let him live for now as she owes Mio but promises him to kill him and Ein in future.
+She then tells Reiji that she will let him live for now because she owes Mio, but promises to kill him and Ein in the future.

-Reiji then visits Mio later and they spend a night together, talking about various subjects and even sleep together.
-The next morning, Reiji leaves her because they are from a different world.
-Later on, Reiji meets with Mio's grandfather, the head of the Godoh group, and tells him to end his life of criminal activity for Mio's sake.
-The Godoh head refuses, so Reiji coldly threatens to kill everyone affiliated with the group before leaving the head in shock.
-Later, Reiji and Elen watch Mio visiting Shiga's grave from afar at the cemetery, with Elen asking Reiji if he's really sure about taking on the Godoh for the sake of one girl and Reiji answers that he will stay here a bit longer.
-The final scene shows cherry blossom petals fall all around Mio as she declares to look towards the future with optimism.
+Reiji later visits Mio, and they spend a night together, talking about various subjects and sleeping together.
+The next morning, Reiji leaves her because they come from different worlds.
+Later, Reiji meets with Mio's grandfather, the head of the Godoh group, and tells him to end his life of criminal activity for Mio's sake.
+The Godoh head refuses, so Reiji coldly threatens to kill everyone affiliated with the group before leaving him in shock.
+Later, Reiji and Elen watch Mio visiting Shiga's grave from afar at the cemetery.
+Elen asks Reiji if he is really sure about taking on the Godoh group for the sake of one girl, and Reiji answers that he will stay there a little longer.
+The final scene shows cherry blossom petals falling all around Mio as she declares that she will look toward the future with optimism.

-Dusty Desert Trails: This can be considered Cal's "True Ending".
-As with "Road of the Cerulean Sky", do not fully complete Mio's path and at the last choice, choose to go after Drei.
-In this ending, Reiji rescues Mio, and they part with no explanations as Reiji is still trying to prevent her from getting mixed up in the mess.
-Cal returns and finds Mio gone, and calls Reiji.
-Taunting her over the phone, Reiji arranges a duel at the church in one hour, with the intent to deliberately lose.
+Dusty Desert Trails: This can be considered Cal's "true ending".
+As with "Road of the Cerulean Sky", do not fully complete Mio's path and, at the last choice, choose to go after Drei.
+In this ending, Reiji rescues Mio, and they part without explanation because Reiji is still trying to prevent her from becoming involved in the situation.
+Cal returns and finds Mio gone and calls Reiji.
+Taunting her over the phone, Reiji arranges a duel at the church in one hour, intending to deliberately lose.
 As the music box stops and Cal is about to fire, Elen appears and forces Cal to dodge and miss.
-The two girls then have a duel which Elen is about to win, but Reiji jumps in front of Cal, blocking the knife with his back and fainting.
+The two girls then duel, with Elen about to win, but Reiji jumps in front of Cal, blocking the knife with his back and fainting.
 Cal is stunned that Reiji would do something like this for her, and Elen explains that this is what he wished for.